IELTS Speaking Samples and Answers

 Q. How often do you go out with friends?
 [Why/Why not?]

-A. I go out with my friends almost two or three times a week.
-During my university years, it was more frequent but these days, I cannot hang out with friends or see them that much as I have got busy with my jobs and other responsibilities.
+Answer: I go out with my friends almost two or three times a week.
+During my university years, it was more frequent but these days, I cannot hang out with friends or see them that much as I have got busy with my job and other responsibilities.

 Q. Tell me about your best friend at school.

-A. Well, my best friend in my school days was John and in fact, he is still my best buddy.
-He was a compassionate, talented and honest individual.
+Answer: Well, my best friend in my school days was John and in fact, he is still my best buddy.
+He is a compassionate, talented and honest individual.
 We had our ups and downs in our school days but he had always been there for me.
 He is now an architect and works for a large company in our city.
 He is married to Maria, a girl from our college, and they are happily married.
-I value his friendship and so does he.
+I value our friendship and so does he.

 Q. How friendly are you with your neighbours?
 [Why/Why not?]

-A. Except for a particular neighbour, I have a good relationship with almost all our next-door-neighbours.
+Answer: Except for a particular rude neighbour, I have a good relationship with almost all our next-door-neighbours.
 We live in our area as if we are close relatives.
-There are times when I have found them besides me when I most needed them.
-On every occasion, they invite my family and so do we.
+There were times they extended their helping hands to me when I most needed them.
+On every major occasion, they invite my family and so do we.
 Despite our cultural, religious and other differences, we are all good friends and I am lucky to be in such a great neighbourhood.

 Q. Which is more important to you, friends or family?
 [Why?]

-A. This is a tough question to answer!
+Answer: This is a tough question to answer!
 I value my family over my friends.
 However, this does not mean that my friends do not have a special place in my heart.
 Family comes first and they are the individuals I feel most connected with.
-Everyone has a responsibility to look after his family and support them unconditionally.
+Everyone has a responsibility to look after his/her family and support them unconditionally.
 This is true for friends as well but the responsibility and bond between family members are acuter, I believe.
 Some of our friends are quite important while some are not.
-This is not the case for the family members as all of them are supremely important, at least I believe so.
+This is not the case for the family members as all of them are supremely important to me.

 [The topic for your talk will be written on a card which the examiner will hand you.
 Read it carefully and then make some brief notes.]